 Understanding cultural differences is a basic life skill for all of us, not just for missionaries or world travelers.
 Christians and Cultural Difference offers an overview of how Christians have been rethinking their relationship to others and otherness, why we reach across cultural lines, and why we should.
 Learn more.

 The Calvin College Press exists to facilitate the publication of books and other materials (including digital media) that advance the program of Christian scholarship at Calvin College.
 It is responsible for identifying and reaching audiences that are likely to share Calvin's interests in various areas of Christian education and scholarship.

-All books published by The Calvin College Press are available from Amazon.com and other prominent online retailers.
+Calvin College Press books may be purchased from bookstores and prominent online retailers.